Japanese phrases | Most common phrases for everyday life

 Thank you for asking, I am fine. 聞いてくれてありがとう。元気です。 [kiːte̞ kɯ̟ᵝɾe̞te̞ a̠ɾi̥ɡa̠to̞ː | ɡe̞ŋkʲi de̞sɯ̥]

-Thank you, I am fine. ありがとう、元気です。 [a̠ɾi̥ɡa̠to̞ː | ɡe̞ŋkʲi de̞sɯ̥]
+Thank you, I am fine. in Japanese ありがとう、元気です。 [a̠ɾi̥ɡa̠to̞ː | ɡe̞ŋkʲi de̞sɯ̥]

 Thank you, I am not doing so well. ありがとう、あまり元気ではありません。 [a̠ɾi̥ɡa̠to̞ː | a̠ma̠ɾi ɡe̞ŋkʲi de̞ wa̠ a̠ɾima̠se̞ɴ]